 Don’t get us wrong, in both countries, you’ll find tourists spread around everywhere, and in big tourist destinations, like Casco Antiguo and Bocas town (in Panama) or Manuel Antonio and Monteverde (in Costa Rica) you’ll have to share it with other people.

 Manuel Antonio is probably the most crowded place in both countries, and sometimes it’s uncomfortable – entering the National Park can be a bit of a nightmare, but once inside people spread out and it’s much better.

 Nevertheless, it’s very unfair to say that either Costa Rica or Panama are crowded when we think about some of the tourist destinations in Europe, US, and South East Asia… Between, Costa Rica and Panama, Panama is generally less visited.

 Our Costa Riva vs Panama verdict

 In conclusion, when comparing Panama and Costa Rica closely we can see that despite being quite similar, they offer slightly different things to travelers.

-Costa Rica is still the ultimate eco-tourism destination, with plenty of things to do in the outdoors, abundant wildlife and amazing beaches and national parks spread all over the country.
-On the downside, it’s more expensive and lacks a variety of things to do, with less cultural and heritage things to offer.
+Costa Rica is still the ultimate eco-tourism destination, with plenty of things to do in the outdoors, abundant wildlife, and amazing beaches and national parks spread all over the country.
+On the downside, it’s more expensive and lacks a variety of things to do, with fewer cultural and heritage things to offer.